markekraus/PSRAW/docs/PrivateFunctions/Get-HttpResponseContentType.md

 ## DESCRIPTION
 Retrieves the `Content-Type` header from a `WebResponseObject`.

 PowerShell 6.0 has switched from `System.Net.HttpWebResponse` to `System.Net.Http.HttpResponseMessage` for the underlying base object. `HttpResponseMessage` separates content related headers from response headers.
-This is a stop gap measure until PowerShell 6.0 is patched to include the `Content-Type` header in the base `Headers` dictionary.
+This private function provides compatibility between 5.0, 5.1, and 6.0+.

 ## EXAMPLES